 When you’re just going about your day and you slowly start coveting all the rich, delicious flavors of your favorite healthy recipes, I’m sure a low carb protein shake isn’t exactly what comes to mind…

 But let me tell you, this is one of the best low carb smoothies out there!
-There aren’t too many healthy snacks around that taste like a sweet, dreamy milkshake – and honey – you just hit the motherload!
+There aren’t too many low carb breakfast recipes that taste like a sweet, dreamy milkshake – and honey – you just hit the motherload!

 Forget those low carb recipes that have you snacking on enough lettuce to feed a herd of goats!
 Have yourself a divinely inspired low carb protein shake instead!

 Come see what it’s all about!

 The awesomely incredible characteristics of this delicious low carb protein shake cannot be overstated, and I’m totally serious about this!
 Its creamy, dreamy, cold and delicious but here are some other reason to love it too:

 - Heavenly flavor